Next Visual Granularity Generation: Next Visual Granularity Generation

 \subsection{Visual Granularity Sequence}

 \paragraph{Tokenization.} We propose a multi-granularity quantized autoencoder that represents images as structured sequences across multiple levels of granularity.
 Specifically, an image is encoded into a latent representation $\bm{Z} \in \mathbb{R}^{h \times w \times e}$, where $h$ and $w$ denote the spatial dimensions and $e$ is the channel dimension.
 We propose constructing a visual granularity sequence that represents a quantized latent representation.
-In particular, the sequence consists of \emph{content} and \emph{structure} pairs of multiple stages $K$, denoted as $\mathcal{T}=\{\bm{c}_i,\bm{s}_i\}_{i=0}^K$, where each pair is derived from a shared codebook $\mathcal{V} \in \mathbb{R}^{n \times e}$.
+In particular, the sequence consists of \emph{content} and \emph{structure} pairs of multiple stages $K$, denoted as $\mathcal{T}=\{\bm{c}_i,\bm{s}_i\}_{i=0}^K$, where the contents of different stages are derived from a shared codebook $\mathcal{V} \in \mathbb{R}^{n \times e}$.